Skip to content

 Banzaan Market in Patong Beach

-Visiting any of the fresh markets in Phuket is a chance to see amazing tropical fruit displays, and even experience some you may never have seen or heard about.
+Visiting any of the fresh markets in Phuket is a chance to see amazing tropical fruit displays and even experience some you may never have seen or heard about.
 Beyond this, if you are into cooking, this is also a chance to find the immense array of herbs and spices that make Thai food so delicious!
-There is a fresh market in almost every town and beach resort and visitors are always warmly welcome.
+There is a fresh market in almost every town and beach resort, and visitors are always warmly welcomed.
 Banzaan Fresh Market is the most impressive, located in Patong Beach, just behind the famous Jungceylon Shopping Center.

 Read More!